samwell-ho/openpgp-ca/README.md

 There are several ways to use OpenPGP CA.  Here, we show one possible workflow.
-Please read [the book](https://openpgp-ca.gitlab.io/openpgp-ca/) for more details.
+Please read our [tutorials](https://openpgp-ca.org/tutorials/) for more details.

 The first thing that you need to do is to create an OpenPGP CA instance